ilovespectra/resonance-philanthropist/README.md

 # Resonance Philanthropist

-Mint UI for Resonance Philanthropist NFTs
+Mint UI for Resonance Philanthropist NFTs.

 To setup a Candy Machine: